juno-v/gatsby/README.md

 - Add more blogs to share resources about GatsbyJS
 - Try integrating GatsbyJS with other CMS

-# Notes for employers
-- What was exciting about this project?
-  - I am a big fan of React.
-Once I found time to learn GatsbyJS through Andrew Mead's tutorial, I couldn't put it down.
-It was addicting to just build quickly and learn this React framework.
-After finishing the tutorial, I researched more into why others are interested in Gatsby, and why others have moved to Gatsby from other static site builders.
-I wrote about my findings in the live demo of this project.
-The most exciting thing about this project is that this is my first experience with integrating a Content Management System.
-It's a huge plus that I'm familiar with the framework.
-I can now use Gatsby to create websites for non-developers.
-Although Gatsby isn't huge at this point in time, it still has a big community within React developers and I'm excited to learn with, from, and inform others of Gatsby.

-- Personal touches that were added
-  - I'm currently working on a new design layout that's different from the tutorial.
-But I've been adding relevent blogs posts to Gatsby to help inform others of resources that I've found helpful for myself.
-It includes references to other blogs, websites, tutorials, personal experience/opinions, etc.
-  - I've listed my contact information so other people who are interested in Gatsby can join my development community and learn with us.

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.